 If you take a car loan, you should factor interest costs as part of the total cost of ownership of your car, spread over a ten-year period.

-If all the above costs haven’t dissuaded you from considering to buy a car, you can refer to our detailed cost estimates of owning various categories of cars, starting from the humble Mitsubishi Attrage at the low-end, to a Porsche or a Ferrari, and finally hypothetically a Tesla 3.
+If all the above costs haven’t dissuaded you from considering buying a car, you can refer to our detailed cost estimates of owning various categories of cars, starting from the humble Mitsubishi Attrage at the low-end, to a Porsche or a Ferrari or the Tesla 3.

-Ultimately, buying a car is a serious financial commitment that requires careful calculation that weighs affordability with Opportunity Cost Of Owning A Car.
+Ultimately, buying a car is a serious financial commitment that requires a careful calculation that weighs affordability with the Opportunity Cost Of Owning A Car.